 |Watt Hours/Mile||100 Wh/Mile |

-100 whr/mile is the average when riding reasonably.
+100 whr/mile is the average when riding reasonably -- but I find I don't often ride reasonably (I know I won't be going for maximum range, and so I can wring its neck with impunity).
 It can be a bit better with a really gentle throttle, and it can definitely be worse with hard riding.
 It has regen.

 |Curb Weight||350 Pounds (159 Kilograms)|

-120 pounds of batteries, 40 pound motor, the rest is pretty light, about 25 pounds of chargers.
+120 pounds of batteries, 40 pound motor, about 25 pounds of chargers, and the rest is just the light chassis.
 About 180 pounds on the front wheel, about 170 pounds on the rear wheel.
 Great handling.

 |Conversion Cost||hard to say as I took over the original project, but the CALB batteries cost about $120 a piece and the chargers $20 a piece.|